swbehan/swbehan/README.md

   <h1>Welcome, I'm Sean Behan</h1>
 </div>

-I'm a second year Computer Science student at Northeastern University with a concentration in **Artificial Intelligence** and a minor in **Business Administration**.
+I'm a second-year Computer Science student at Northeastern University with a concentration in **Artificial Intelligence** and a minor in **Business Administration**.

 Find me on [LinkedIn](https://www.linkedin.com/in/sean-behan-/) or reach out at **behan.s@northeastern.edu**

 ## 💡Completed Projects
 - **EuroTour**: Full-stack web application with ML-powered travel recommendations and tourism forecasting

-## 🚧 In Progress Projects
-- Full-Stack triathlon training platform with specialized workout algorithms and progress analytics for Running, Swimming, Biking, and General Fitness

 ## 💻 Technologies I Know